Journalist suspensions widen rift between Twitter and media

 CBS briefly shut down its activity on Twitter in November due to “uncertainty” about new management, but media organizations have largely remained on the platform.

-“We all know news breaks on Twitter.
-It has been stock and trade since I’ve been using Twitter, and to now go after journalists really saws at the main foundational tent pole of Twitter,” Paskalis said.
+“We all know news breaks on Twitter … and to now go after journalists really saws at the main foundational tent pole of Twitter,” Paskalis said.
 “Driving journalists off Twitter is the biggest self-inflicted wound I can think of.”

 The suspensions may be the biggest red flag yet for advertisers, Paskalis said, some of which had already cut their spending on Twitter over uncertainty about the direction Musk is taking the platform.